-The cigarette lighter in your car is a 12-volt socket connected to the starting battery.
+The cigarette lighter in your car is a 12 volt socket connected to the starting battery.
 The car’s alternator has plenty of power to keep the starting battery topped off and power some devices.
-The problem comes when you turn car off (which many of us do when we park at our destination).
+The problem comes when you turn car off (which most of us do when we park at our destination).
 When the vehicle is off, there is no longer alternator power going to your starting battery.

 If you drain all of that power, you will kill starter battery and be unable to travel!
 Most people are pretty familiar with this concept.
 What to do about this issue is where the options start to get blurry.

 Buying a backup jumper battery